Buyer Banners 1080x540 1

 4. There are a number of new condo buildings that have questionable quality issues.
 Purchasing with a developer with a proven track record will help prevent these situations from arising.

 5. New condo buildings always have issues when first occupied.
 In new buildings, false fire alarms tend to go off often in the first year.
 The general reason for this is water pressure changes to the fire sprinkler system.
 Elevators will inevitably break down until the bugs are worked out.
-The building concierge/security will have bumpy service until dedicated employees are found and organizational systems are put in place.
+Building concierge/security will have bumpy service until dedicated employees are found and organizational systems are put in place.

 As a former condo board president and board member, I appreciate the amount of work it takes to get a building to operate normally.
-It takes an experienced condo board and property management team to run a successful condo building.